uclibs/vagrant/README.md

 ## Introduction

-A test/play virtual machine for [Open Journal Systems](http://pkp.sfu.ca/ojs/).
+A test/play virtual machine for [Open Monograph Press](http://pkp.sfu.ca/omp/).
 It should work on any operating system that supports VirtualBox and Vagrant.

 This virtual machine **should not** be used in production.